idptools/goose/README.md

 ![GOOSE_LOGO_FULL](https://github.com/ryanemenecker/goose/blob/main/images/goose_logo_3.png)
-# GOOSE : Generate disOrdered prOtiens Specifying paramEters
+# GOOSE : Generate disOrdered prOtiens Specifying propErties

 ## What is GOOSE?
 GOOSE is a python package developed to make the generation of IDRs with specific properties or the generation of IDR variants easy.
 This was the original goal, but some of the functionality has expanded into other areas such as generating sequences that have predicted secondary structure.
 Basically, we want to make it easy for you to design IDRs or IDR variants for your research.
 GOOSE currently only works from Python, but a CLI is in the works.